- Life & Money

 When you start investing, the goal is usually to grow your wealth over time.
-But there will come a point when — usually during retirement — you’ll likely want to use your investments to generate income.
+But there will come a point—usually during retirement—when you’ll likely want to use your investments to generate income.

 One way of generating income from your portfolio is to sell or liquidate assets.
 While this can indeed generate income, it does so at the expense of capital.
 By selling your assets and withdrawing the proceeds from your portfolio, you effectively shrink your portfolio over time and run the risk of outliving your savings.